 Can green tea cause gas?

 Green tea contains a beneficial antioxidant called tannin’s which has many health benefits.
-But if you consume it more than the daily recommendations level which is 3-4 times a day than you might face acid re-flux or gas.
+But if you consume it more than the daily recommendations level which is 3-4 times a day then you might face acid re-flux or gas.

 How much green tea per cup?